Last Updated on by

 You can get these tucks pads for yourself here.

 Pain Relieving Spray

-Having an ice pack, frozen peas, or even some padsicles will help give your hoo-ha get some relief during recovery.
+Having something like an icepack, frozen peas, or even padiscles will help give your hoo-ha some relief during recovery.

 I would have a few at hand that you can use.
-I had 2-3 ice packs I could rotate out so I always had one ready to go!
+I had 2-3 bags of frozen peas (yes I used peas cause yes I was unprepared) that I could rotate out so I always had one ready to go!

 Just remember NOT to put them directly on your skin or you’ll get frostbite!
 Either wrap it up in cloth or have something thick enough on top of your skin to help protect it.

 You’re gonna have some mighty cramps from your uterus trying to shrink back down to normal size.
 And yes cramps will get worse with every baby you have.
 So having a heating pad may help relieve some of the pain from those postpartum cramps.

 Time to get out those lovely (but comfy) granny panties that we love so much!